aeldemery/gtk4_dragndrop/README.md

 - [Screenshot](#screenshot)

 ## About <a name = "about"></a>
+Please See the new Incarnation [here](https://github.com/aeldemery/gtk4_dnd)

-Vala Implementation of Gtk4 Drag and Drop demo app.
+~~Vala Implementation of Gtk4 Drag and Drop demo app.

 This demo shows dragging colors and widgets.
-The items in this demo can be moved, recolored and rotated.
+The items in this demo can be moved, recolored and rotated.~~

 ### Prerequisites